revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-20.Is the `Xrange()` method occupies only the least memory?
+20. Is the `Xrange()` method occupy only the least memory?
 What would be the reason?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Yes,the `xrange()` method occupies only the less memeory comparing than the `range()`.
+- Yes, the `xrange()` method occupies only less memory comparing the `range()`.
 - Because it only stores one number at a time in the memory.

   </details>

 ---

-21.Can you tell something about generators in python and explain where we can use the generators?
+21. Can you tell us something about generators in python and explain where can we use the generators?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In Python a generator is a special type of function which does not return a single value, instead it returns an iterator object with a sequence of values.In a generator function, a yield statement is used rather than a return statement.
+- In Python, a generator is a special type of function which does not return a single value, instead, it returns an iterator object with a sequence of values.
+In a generator function, a yield statement is used rather than a return statement.
-- The difference is that while a return statement terminates a function entirely, yield statement pauses the function saving all its states and later continues from there on successive calls.
+- The difference is that while a return statement terminates a function entirely, the yield statement pauses the function saving all its states and later continues from there on successive calls.

 </details>

   ---

-22.Consider your Team lead is asking how will you handle errors ,How will you describe the correct usage of error handling in Python?
+22. Consider your Team lead asks how you will handle errors.
+How will you describe the correct usage of error handling in Python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python `Try` and `except` statements are used to `catch` and handle exceptions.
+- In python, `Try` and `except` statements are used to `catch` and handle exceptions.
 Statements that can raise exceptions are kept inside the try clause and the statements that handle the exception are written inside except clause.

 ```python
 while True: